Best women’s health books

 3rd February 2019

-The Adia team are huge bookworms and when we’re not talking about female wellness and health and wellness – we’re reading about it!
-Here we share our recommendations for the best women’s health books on female health, friendship and motherhood.
+The Adia team are huge bookworms and wanted to share the best women’s health books to read in 2019.
+When we’re not talking about female wellness and health and wellness – we’re reading about it!
+We’ve written a bit about some of the great books out there such as “XX” by Angela Chadwick here.
+We wanted to share some more of our recommendations for the best women’s health books on female health, friendship and motherhood.

 Not satisfied with simply running a marathon, mental health & wellness campaigner and friend of Prince Harry, Bryony Gordon then went on to write a book about it.
 Despite previously not even being able to ‘run for a bus’, training for a marathon turned out to be one of the easier challenges Bryony faced, as the book details her battle with sobriety, her extreme form of OCD and journey to self love.
 These complex subjects are broached with her trademark sharp wit, making this a book that will not only inspire and uplift you, but may make you laugh on loud – so caution advised if reading in public.

 Classical violinist Izzy Judd, has many strings to her bow.
 Musician, podcaster and, along with her husband McFly drummer and Strictly Come Dancing winner Harry, is one half of a seriously talented couple.
 But last year she turned her hand to writing, with a book charting her experience with miscarriage and IVF on the road to becoming a mum.
 Izzy has long been a passionate advocate for breaking down the stigma around fertility issues and in sharing her story she not only continues to enrich the conversation, but offers hope to women in a similar situation.